Did you know?

 The Banded Sea Krait, or Laticauda colubrina, is best known for its potent venom and striking bands around its body.
 This small, semi-aquatic sea krait is found in the Indo-Pacific tropical waters, often in or near the coral reefs off of small islands.

 This species has several common names, including Colubrine Sea Krait, Yellow-lipped Sea Krait, or Banded Sea Snake.
-In spite of their powerful venom, they are also known for their docile behavior.
+Despite their powerful venom, they are also known for their docile behavior.

 Appearance